Law Career Guide: Salary and Degree Info

 Master of Laws (LLM)

 Master of Laws (LLM) is specially designed for legal professionals who hold a law degree.
 The master’s degree is the avenue by which lawyers or legal professionals specialize in a particular area of law.
-LLM students have the opportunity to develop their expertise in the legal subject that want to focus on.
+LLM students have the opportunity to develop their expertise in the legal subject that they want to focus on.

 Among the top specialties are Tax Law, Intellectual Property, Copyright Law, Environmental Law, and Human Rights Law.
 The LLM curriculum allows students to handpick their electives covering advanced legal courses.